akeaswaran/akeaswaran.github.io/_pages/about.md

 In fall 2018, I worked with **The Coca-Cola Company** as an intern with _The Bridge by Coca-Cola_, connecting customer and internal teams with startups to solve their most pressing business challenges.

-As of summer 2019, I returned to **Salesforce** again, building tools and end-to-end automation systems to maximize the quality of new features on the Salesforce platform.
+As of summer 2019, I returned to **Salesforce** with Pardot again, building tools and end-to-end automation systems to maximize the quality of new features on the Salesforce platform.

 ---